Moiwana massacre: Massacre

 On 29 November 1986, a military unit of 70 men was sent by the government to Moiwana as it was thought to be one of Brunswijk's strongholds.
 The soldiers systemically massacred the residents of the village.
 The soldiers blocked off both ends of the village and shot every villager they encountered for over four hours.
 Many houses in the village were burned down.

-Maroons fleeing genocide left Suriname for neighboring French Guiana where they lived in several refugee camps set up by French authorities to handle the massive influx of refugees.
+Maroons fleeing genocide left Suriname for neighbouring French Guiana where they lived in several refugee camps set up by French authorities to handle the massive influx of refugees.
 The Maroons were not granted the status of refugee so that they would not be eligible to work or receive welfare benefits.
 They lived in these camps until the early 1990s when France and Suriname signed peace accords to repatriate the stranded Maroons back to Suriname.

 Aftermath

 On 15 July 2015, the Inter-American Court of Human Rights held the government of Suriname responsible for the massacre and mandated they compensate survivors and victims' relatives and prosecute those responsible for the killings.

-On 15 July 2006, the President of Suriname Ronald Venetiaan apologized to the Granman of the Ndyuka Gazon Matodya on behalf of the government for the massacre.
-90% of 130 survivors and relatives of the victims were compensated $130,000 each from the government.
+On 15 July 2006, the President of Suriname Ronald Venetiaan apologised to the Granman of the Ndyuka Gazon Matodya on behalf of the government for the massacre.
+90% of 130 survivors and relatives of the victims were compensated US$130,000 each from the government.